ni/systemlink-operations-handbook/handbook/FileService-MinIO/FileService-MinIO.md

 1. Follow the instructions from [the documentation on uploading files to S3](https://www.ni.com/documentation/de/systemlink/latest/data/uploading-files-to-amazon-s3) to configure the File Service.

+    a) Set the access key and secret key you chose when starting the MinIO server.

+    b) There's no bucket region for MinIO since it is not hosted on an actual AWS S3 storage.
+You still have to apply a valid bucket region for the File Service to work.
+You can use any valid Amazon S3 region, like `us-east-1` or `eu-central-1`.

+    c) Set the bucket name you created.

-2. In addition to that, there are two additional settings required only when using MinIO.
-Add these settings to the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`:
+2. Add two additional settings to the JSON configuration file at `C:\ProgramData\National Instruments\Skyline\Config\FileIngestion.json`:

-    - `S3BackEndServiceUrl`: Set this value to ip:port of your MinIO server
+    - `S3BackEndServiceUrl`: Set this value to ip:port of your MinIO server.
+You can obtain that from the MinIO output in your command line.
     - `S3ForcePathStyle`: Set this value to `True`

-    You can paste the example code below to the config file and replace the placeholders with your actuals values.
+    You can paste the example code below to the config file and replace the placeholders with your actual values.

     ```bash
     "UseS3BackEnd" : "True",